SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 **2. Webhook:**

 You can subscribe to receive incident update notifications via Webhooks as well.
+You can also enter an email address which gets notified when the endpoint fails.

 ![](images/statuspage_25.png)